 Skip to contents

-deputy keeps a provider-agnostic R runtime at its core and layers an opt-in Anthropic-compatible facade on top.
+deputy keeps a provider-agnostic R runtime at its core and layers an opt-in Agent SDK-compatible facade on top.
 This vignette shows what is covered by the compatibility layer, how the Anthropic-style entrypoints map to deputy, and where the current boundary remains intentionally narrower than Anthropic’s full ecosystem surface.

 Compatibility Matrix